Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Synthetic Evaluation Results for Bernoulli Rewards

 In this section, we evaluate \NAM\ under multiple synthetic problem settings.
 We compare the result with improved UCB algorithm as described in \citep{auer2010ucb}.
 Since this paper provides the first result with non-linear reward functions for CMAB problem with bandit feedback, we compare with the UCB algorithm \citep{auer2010ucb} which is optimal for small $N$ and $K$ while having the regret scale with $\binom{N}{K}$.

 For evaluations, we ran the algorithm for $T = 10^6$ time steps and averaged over $30$ runs.
 We compare cumulative regret at each $t$ starting from $t=0$, which is defined as,

 We consider two values of $N \in \{12, 24\}$.
 For $N=12$, we choose $K \in \{2, 3, 5\}$, while for $N=24$, we choose $K \in \{2, 3, 5, 7, 11\}$.
-Since the arms must have FSD over each other, we describe two example single parameter distributions for the reward of each arm that have this property.
-These two distributions are \begin{enumerate} \item {\bf Discrete rewards: } Reward of arm $i$ comes from the set $\{0,1\}$ and follows a Bernoulli distribution with parameter $p_i$, or
+Since the arms must have FSD over each other, we describe a example single parameter distributions for the reward of each arm that have this property.
+Reward of arm $i$ comes from the set $\{0,1\}$ and follows a Bernoulli distribution with parameter $p_i$, or

 We note that arm $i$ has FSD over arm $j$ if $p_i>p_j$.
 Thus, this reward distribution satisfies Assumption \ref{majorized_arms} as long as no two arms have same parameter, or $p_i\ne p_j$ for any $i\ne j$.
 Figure \ref{fig:bernoulli} plots $P(X\ge x)$ of the reward function for different values of $p_i$.
-We see that $P(X\ge x)$ is larger for the distribution with larger value of $p$, and for any two different values of $p$, there is $x$ (e.g., any $x\in (0,1]$) such that $P(X\ge x)$ are not the same thus showing that the reward distributions satisfy Assumption \ref{majorized_arms}. \item {\bf Continuous rewards: } We consider a random variable $Y_i$ which follows an exponential distribution with parameter $\lambda_i$, $Y_i \sim exp(\lambda_i)$.
-Since this random variable can take values in $[0,\infty)$, we transform the variable using $\arctan$ function to limit it to the set $[0,\pi/2)$ as
+We see that $P(X\ge x)$ is larger for the distribution with larger value of $p$, and for any two different values of $p$, there is $x$ (e.g., any $x\in (0,1]$) such that $P(X\ge x)$ are not the same thus showing that the reward distributions satisfy Assumption \ref{majorized_arms}.

-We note that arm $i$ has FSD over arm $j$ if $\lambda_i>\lambda_j$.
-Thus, this reward distribution satisfies Assumption \ref{majorized_arms} as long as no two arms have same parameter, or $\lambda_i\ne \lambda_j$ for any $i\ne j$.
-Figure \ref{fig:exponential} plots $P(X\ge x)$ of the reward function for different values of $\lambda_i$.
-We see that $P(X\ge x)$ is larger for the distribution with larger value of $\lambda$, and for any two different values of $\lambda$, there is $x$ (e.g., any $x\in (0,1]$) such that $P(X\ge x)$ are not the same thus showing that the reward distributions satisfy Assumption \ref{majorized_arms}. \end{enumerate}

-We consider three different types of reward function to evaluate performance of \NAM.
-The three reward functions are the sum of rewards of each arm, maximum of rewards of each arm, and a pairwise sum of product of rewards.
-In the following, we will describe the functions and evaluate them for one of the distributions of the rewards from each arm.
+We consider two different types of reward function to evaluate the performance of \NAM.
+The two reward functions are the sum of rewards of each arm, and the maximum of rewards of each arm, In the following, we will describe the functions and evaluate them for one of the distributions of the rewards from each arm.